xmnboy/init-dev.js/README.md

 interfere with capturing the `deviceready` event and should, therefore, be placed **BEFORE** the `cordova.js` library in the load order.

-**ALSO:** if you use `weinre` for debugging, you may have to experiment with the placement of your `weinre` script.
+> If you use `weinre` for debugging, you may have to experiment with the placement of your `weinre`
+> script.
 Some recommended locations are shown within.
-If these locations do not work, you may have to experiment.
-The optimum placement can be app-specific, primarily as a function of the included JavaScript libraries and your initialization code.
+If these locations do not work, you may have
+> to experiment.
+The optimum placement can be app-specific, primarily as a function of the included
+> JavaScript libraries and your initialization code.